Weight Watchers SmartPoints Recipe of the Day: Leftover Corned Beef Cabbage Soup

 I used the leftovers from our St. Patrick’s Day corned beef and cabbage dinner to make this skinny leftover corned beef cabbage soup.

 I get such a kick out of turning leftovers into soup; transforming them into a completely different meal.
 There’s something so satisfying and frugal about it.
 Some of my best soups have been concocted from leftovers.
 (It’s a trait I come by honestly, since my mom still talks about one of the best soups she ever made several years ago using leftover swiss steak.)

-This simple, tasty soup stirs together in no time, yet tastes hearty and delicious.
+This simple, tasty leftover corned beef cabbage soup stirs together in no time, yet tastes hearty and delicious.
 Since I roasted the corned beef, cabbage, potatoes and carrots this year (instead of boiling them) they were the perfect consistency (not too mushy) for turning into soup.

-If you want to make this simple corned beef and cabbage soup but don’t have the leftovers, you could use a 4 ounce chunk of corned beef from the deli counter and fresh vegetables instead.
+If you want to make this simple leftover corned beef cabbage soup but don’t have the leftovers, you could use a 4 ounce chunk of corned beef from the deli counter and fresh vegetables instead.
 They’ll just take a few minutes longer to simmer and become tender.
+Enjoy!

 - 2 teaspoons olive oil

 - ½ large onion, chopped (about ¾ cup)